-1 – Memorial Arch – Great Ocean Road
+Memorial Arch – Great Ocean Road

-3 – Koalas – Great Ocean Road
+Koalas at Kennet River – Great Ocean Road

-And they’re easy to spot too, just pull up your vehicle next to the rest of the tourists and follow the gaze of their pointing fingers and snapping lens.
+And they’re easy to spot too.
+Just pull up your vehicle next to the rest of the tourists and follow the gaze of their pointing fingers and snapping lens.
 Yes, sometimes popular tourist spots can have their advantages!

-4 – Light Station – Great Ocean Road
+Cape Otway Lighthouse – Great Ocean Road

 The Great Ocean Road’s only lighthouse, also known as the Cape Otway Light Station, lays claim to being Australia’s most important lighthouse.
-Certainly it guards one of the country’s most treacherous coastlines and was built after hundreds of lives were lost from numerous shipwrecks.
+It guards one of the country’s most treacherous coastlines and was built after hundreds of lives were lost from numerous shipwrecks.
 As such, it is Australia’s oldest surviving lighthouse and invites visitors to enjoy the breathtaking views from its observation deck.
 There is also an excellent interpretive Centre and indigenous Cultural Centre, which also make a visit here highly worthwhile.

-5 – Lorne – Great Ocean Road
+Lorne – Great Ocean Road

-The cute little town of Lorne on the Great Ocean Road is a lovely place to stop for a few hours or even spend the night.
-With plenty of nearby waterfalls to walk to, I really enjoyed an active and outdoorsy exploration of the area on foot.
+The little town of Lorne is a lovely place to stop for a few hours or even spend the night.
+There is plenty of nearby waterfalls to walk to.
+You can enjoy an active and outdoorsy exploration of the area on foot.

-6 – London Bridge – Great Ocean Road
+London Bridge – Great Ocean Road

 The most famous arch on the Great Ocean Road, London Bridge is a really impressive structure to witness.
 With the waves crashing continually against it, the wilds of the ocean and the weather here make it a fascinating spectacle.

-7 – Anglesea – Great Ocean Road
+Anglesea – Great Ocean Road

-8 – Loch Ard Gorge – Great Ocean Road
+Loch Ard Gorge – Great Ocean Road

-This beach along the Great Ocean Road has been made famous by the ship that ran aground on nearby Muttonbird Island.
+This beach has been made famous by the ship that ran aground on nearby Muttonbird Island.
 The incredible survival story of the 2 teenage passengers is wonderfully told in the landscape around.
 It must have been terrifying.

-9 – Cape Otway National Park – Great Ocean Road
+Cape Otway National Park – Great Ocean Road

 Meeting the Great Ocean Road on the side away from the ocean is Cape Otway National Park.
 A beautiful wilderness of tall forest, ferny gullies and flowing waterfalls.
 There’s also some great, budget-friendly camping spots located within the park, as well as some super hiking opportunities.
 Including the 243 km Great Ocean Walk!

-10 – The 12 Apostles – Great Ocean Road
+The 12 Apostles – Great Ocean Road